The vital role of pets in end of life care and planning

 Things to consider

 Pets play such a significant part of family life and are often such a huge source of comfort and love.
-It is therefore unsurprising that animals can play a vital role in end-of-life care and planning, offering a wide range of physical, emotional, and psychological benefits.
+It is therefore unsurprising that animals can play a vital role in end-of-life funeral care and planning, offering a wide range of physical, emotional, and psychological benefits.

 From providing companionship and reducing stress, to assisting with therapeutic interventions and disability, animals can greatly enhance the quality of life for those needing help on a daily basis or for those nearing the end of their journey.